trevordbunch/cis411_lab0_req/labreports/LAB_andrewcoldsmith.md

     - S.1 The service must only function on Messiah's wifi.
 (Nathanael)
     - S.2 A new transaction system that allows for dining dollars to be spent online without a card swipe must be instituted.
 (Messiah IT Professional)

-## 3. Assumptions
-This is an optional section, where system constraints, out of scope features or other caveats can be clearly documented.

 ## Appendix: GitHub Notes

 ### A.1 Forked Repository
 ![Forked Repository Diagram](/assets/repositoryForkDiagram.jpg)

 ### A.2 Git Logs
-In this section, provide the logs from *Step 2.7* and *Step 6.4*.

 #### Log 1:
 ```